Urban ecotourism

 Urban ecotourism is a relatively new form of ecotourism that takes place in urban settings.
-The concept first appeared in 1996 when the Blackstone Corporation defined it as “[...] travel and exploration within and around an urban area that offers visitors enjoyment and appreciation of the city's natural areas and cultural resources, [...] promotes the city's long-term ecological health [...] promotes sustainable local economic and community development and vitality; [...] is accessible and equitable to all”.
+The concept first appeared in 1996 when the Blackstone Corporation defined it as a form of environmental tourism that is more accessible to visitors.
+This type of tourism is done in urban areas to show the natural, cultural, and sustainable development that can give the urban areas economic and ecological health.
 Urban ecotourism shares the same goals for sustainability and community development as traditional ecotourism, but applies them to large cities, industrial wastelands, and post-productivist agriculture sites, as opposed to more nature-based venues for traditional ecotourism.
 Destinations in these locations may take the form of linear parks, farm-to-table restaurants, rewilding parks, biking and hiking trails, sustainable hotels, and rooftop gardens.